Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Platforms

-We define as a _Platform_ a set of interrelated functionality. _Platforms_ may consume services from other _platforms_ and their dependencies form a hierarchical stack.
+We define as a _Platform_ a set of interrelated functionalities. _Platforms_ may consume services from other _platforms_ and their dependencies form a hierarchical stack.

 Each _Platform_ may introduce new workflows to the system, Add-ons, Plug-ins, GUI components (Apps, wallets) and _actors_.
 This enables the system to target different use cases with different _actors_ involved.